mccdaq/daqhats/examples/c/mcc172/README.md

 - **continuous_scan**: continuously acquires blocks of analog input data from specified channels until the scan is stopped.

+- **fft_scan**: acquires a block of analog data from a single channel, performs an FFT on the data, finds the peak frequency and harmonics, and saves the data and FFT to a CSV file.

 - **finite_scan**: acquires a block of analog input data from user-specified channels.